 When Should You Plant Turnips?

 In southern zones, it's common to plant two crops: one in spring and another in late summer.
-In colder zones, it's possible to plant seeds at 10-day intervals to produce a continuous harvest throughout the growing season.
+In colder zones, it's possible to sow seeds at 10-day intervals to produce a continuous harvest throughout the growing season.
 When planting turnips for a late spring harvest, sow the seeds two to three weeks before the last frost date, and when planting for a fall harvest, sow them in late summer when temperatures are cool enough for them to grow.
 If the growing season is long enough, you can also plant turnips early in the fall and harvest them in late fall or early winter.

 Soil, Sunlight and Water Recommendations for Turnips

-Even though turnips are a cool-weather crop, they need full sun, although they are shade tolerant to a degree.
+Even though turnips are a cool-weather crop, they need full sun, although they are shade-tolerant to a degree.
 Shading may even be necessary in hot, sunny weather to prevent bolting, and you can provide this with a shade cloth.
 Avoid planting turnips under a tree or near a structure that blocks the sun.

 How to Propagate Turnips

 Turnips are usually grown from seed, and while the seeds are readily available and inexpensive, you can obtain them for free by leaving one or two plants in the ground over the winter and collecting the seeds from the flowers during the second growing season.
 You can also collect seeds from a plant that has bolted.
+Bear in mind that most cultivars will not grow true from seed, so be sure to grow heirloom turnips if you plan to save the seeds.

 How to Harvest Turnips

-Turnips are ready to harvest five to 10 weeks after the seedlings emerge depending on the variety, growing conditions and your taste preferences.
+Turnips are ready to harvest five to 10 weeks after the seedlings emerge depending on the cultivar, growing conditions and your taste preferences.
 Young turnips are generally more tender and tastier than fully mature ones, but of course, they are also smaller.
 The best time for harvesting a late-fall crop is after the first or second light frost but before a hard freeze.

 When harvesting the entire plant, simply grasp the leaves and pull the whole plant out of the ground.
 If you're unsure about the timing, pull out one plant and check the size of the root.
 You may decide to leave the other plants in the ground for a few more days to allow the roots to get bigger.